Ernanm280/azure-network-protocols/README.md

 <br>
 <br>

-While the ping was running, I configured the Network Security Group (NSG) associated with the Ubuntu VM to block inbound ICMP traffic.:
+While the continuous ping was running, I configured the Network Security Group (NSG) associated with the Ubuntu VM to block inbound ICMP traffic.:

 1. Navigate to the Ubuntu VM in Azure
 2. Open **Network Settings**